 FAQs

-Given Bitcoin’s fungibility and its ability to be traded in regulated contracts, the CFTC views it as a mere commodity..
+Given Bitcoin’s fungibility and ability to be traded in regulated contracts, the CFTC views it as a mere commodity.
 Much like gold, the supply and demand for Bitcoin dictate its value.

-Because Bitcoin is considered property by the Internal Revenue Service, its sale or exchange is liable for capital gains tax.
+The Internal Revenue Service considers Bitcoin property, so its sale or exchange is liable for capital gains tax.
 The taxation of real estate or gold is analogous to this categorization.

 Bitcoin fails the Howey Test, which determines whether an asset is a security or investment contract.
-Because of its decentralized nature and lack of a single issuer, the SEC cannot classify Bitcoin as a security.
+The SEC cannot classify Bitcoin as a security because of its decentralized nature and lack of a single issuer.

-Bitcoin’s commodity status allows derivative products like futures and ETFs, which appeals to institutional investors.
-Mainstream financial players have expanded adoption because to the regulatory clarity and legitimacy.
+Bitcoin’s commodity status allows derivative products like futures and ETFs to appeal to institutional investors.
+Mainstream financial players have expanded adoption because of regulatory clarity and legitimacy.